 That said, before creating an account, it’s best to confirm that this will be the case.
 Submit a contact form via their app or read the FAQs.
 They should outline whether or not credit checks will occur.

 A pay advance might be one option if you’re in a bind and need fast cash today.
 However, there are plenty of other options.

 Personal loans vs pay on demand: which option is best?

 A pay on demand advance might be useful to bridge a small gap.
 For instance, maybe you need an extra $200 this week before your next pay day rolls around.
 This could helpful to cover a minor expense, while also allowing you to avoid the commitment, credit checks and costs of a standard cash loan.

 By comparison, personal loans might be better to address significant, one-off expenses that have the potential to derail your budget.
-As a guide, personal loans through Monzi’s lender-finder service may range from $300 to $10,000, meaning you can potentially borrow much more.
+As a guide, personal loans through Monzi’s lender-finder service may range from $2,100 to $15,000, meaning you can potentially borrow much more.
 This may be useful for major car repairs, home maintenance or emergency travel.
-Just remember that approval is never guaranteed and lenders do charge fees and interest on top of what you borrow.
+Just remember that approval is never guaranteed and lenders do charge fees plus a transaction fee in some cases and interest on top of what you borrow.

 Is a pay on demand advance the same as buy now pay later?

 Both buy now pay later services and pay advance apps are seen as alternatives to traditional credit (e.g. loans).
 However, they are not the same.
 While BNPL allows you to purchase a specific item and pay nothing upfront, a pay advance lets you borrow cash.
 From there, you are free to spend it on whatever you choose.

 Given this, the option that’s best for you might depend on what you’re after.
 BNPL later is interest-free, meaning there are no additional costs involved.
 By comparison, pay advance apps will charge a fee when you make your repayment.